A Dai-Yuan-type Riemannian conjugate gradient method with the weak Wolfe conditions: Concluding Remarks

 We have proved that the proposed algorithm is well defined and that sequences generated by the algorithm are globally convergent.
-The notion of a scaled vector transport plays an essential role in the convergence analysis.
-An advantage of our algorithm is that we do not have to search for the step sizes satisfying the strong Wolfe conditions, which are necessary conditions for the existing Fletcher--Reeves-type algorithm, and have only to compute the step sizes with the weak Wolfe conditions.
+The notion of a scaled vector transport plays an essential role in the convergence analysis, that is, property \eqref{Tkineq} leads to a contradiction with Zoutendijk's theorem if we assume that the assertion of Thm.~\ref{globalthm} is false.
+One advantage of our algorithm is that we do not have to search for step sizes satisfying the strong Wolfe conditions, which are necessary conditions for the existing Fletcher--Reeves-type algorithm, and need only compute the step sizes with the weak Wolfe conditions.

+Through a series of numerical experiments, we demonstrated that the Dai--Yuan-type method is better than the Fletcher--Reeves-type approach.
+Implementing the Dai--Yuan-type method with the weak Wolfe conditions is not always better than that with the strong Wolfe conditions, but is preferable for many problems.
+Nevertheless, we can choose which conditions we use according to the form of the objective function, the size of the problem, and so on.